Renewable energy and the impacts on nature

 Plus we are second for biodiversity loss just behind Indonesia.

-First Nations people were custodians of the land for tens of thousands of years, but since colonisation 55 wildlife species and 37 plants have been driven to extinction.
+First Nations people have been custodians of the land for tens of thousands of years, but since colonisation 55 wildlife species and 37 plants have been driven to extinction.

 Everything from the iconic Tasmanian tiger (extinct: 1936) to the Christmas Island pipistrelle bat (extinct: 2009) and the Bramble Cay Melomys (extinct: 2019).